-Few things are as disappointing as discovering what you thought was gold is fake.
+Few things are as disappointing as discovering that what you thought was gold is fake.

 The saying “All that glitters is not gold” is derived from a 16th-century line by William Shakespeare.
 And although it is meant figuratively to indicate that not everything that looks valuable is valuable, it also has a literal meaning – not everything that looks like gold is gold!